ionutpetrache/packer-debian-provisioning/README.md

-# Provision Debian with preseed and packer
+# Provision Debian with preseed installation and packer

 ## Tools needed